cmp-nct/Stewardess/README.md

 Disclaimer:
 I am not affiliated with Github or Copilot.
 I do not recommend to modify copilot's behavior itself.
 Anything that goes wrong is in your own responsibility.
+I'm not a Kotlin or Java or Plugin developer, so the code might not be as flawless as it could be.

 How to use:
 Use Copilot as always just when ready to complete press the new shortcut.